Azure-Samples/AzureSqlGettingStartedSamples/go/Windows_Setup.md

 ## Install the SQL Command Line Utility for SQL Server

 SQLCMD is a command line tool that enables you to connect to Azure SQL or SQL Server and run queries.
-Run the following command to instal SQLCMD:
+Run the following command to install SQLCMD:

 ```terminal
 winget install sqlcmd